-A cystocele occurs when the supportive tissue between a woman's bladder and vaginal wall weakens and stretches, allowing the bladder to bulge into the vagina.
-A cystocele may also be called a prolapsed bladder.
+A cystocele (SIS-to-seel) occurs when the supportive tissue between a woman's bladder and vaginal wall weakens and stretches, allowing the bladder to bulge into the vagina.
+A cystocele is also called a prolapsed bladder.

 For a mild or moderate cystocele, nonsurgical treatment is often effective.
-In more severe cases of cystocele, surgery may be necessary to keep the vagina and other pelvic organs in their proper positions.
+In more severe cases, surgery may be necessary to keep the vagina and other pelvic organs in their proper positions.

-In mild cases, it's possible to not even notice any symptoms.
-When cystocele signs and symptoms do present themselves, they may include:
+In mild cases of cystocele, you may not notice any signs or symptoms.
+When signs and symptoms occur, they may include:

-Physicians may refer to a cystocele as an anterior prolapse, as the front (anterior) vaginal wall has collapsed and the bladder is bulging downward into the vagina.
+Doctors may refer to a cystocele as an anterior prolapse, as the front (anterior) vaginal wall stretches and the bladder bulges down into the vagina.

 When to see a doctor